grafana/opcua-datasource/README.md

 Open Software like this project and open standards like OPC UA fits perfectly with our quest to give our clients the freedom to operate.
 To know more about our offerings and get in touch, check out https://prediktor.com.

 * [Prediktor](https://prediktor.com) has a public test OPC UA Server running at opc.tcp://opcua.prediktor.com:4880.
-It provides a small information model with Realtime/Historic data and Alarms&Events.
-Feel free to use it
+It provides a small information model with Realtime/Historic data and Alarms&Conditions.
+Feel free to use it.

-* You can find complementary OPC UA Grafana panel plugins at https://github.com/PrediktorAS/grafana

 # Q&A
 Q: **Can it read OPC Classic DA/HDA/AE?**